 Speaking of labels, I recently came to the conclusion that between Marvel and DC Comics, Wonder Woman wouldn’t see labels.
-Batman, Ironman, Superman or the Black Widow they are all on the same team - according to Wonder Woman.
+Batman, Ironman, Superman, or the Black Widow are all on the same team - according to Wonder Woman.

 I also love that Wonder Woman is not perfect.
 She makes mistakes.
 But she learns from them and adapts.
 She forgives, and will usually try to offer a female baddie a second chance on her home island of Themyscira.
 She is a natural leader, being a founding member of the Justice League.
 She has the wonderful ability to read those around her and approach as well as interact with them in the best possible way for that person or group.